-(U) During this reporting period, there were incidents involving noncompliance with the CIA minimization procedures.
-Those incidents involved inadvertent instances of CIA not completely removing Section 702-acquired information that was supposed to be deleted and failing to properly track certain United States person queries so that those queries could subsequently be reviewed by the joint oversight team.
+(U) During this reporting period, there were Example to the second seco

 (S//NF) Specifically, there were involving noncompliance with the CIA minimization procedures.
 In , CIA discovered that it inadvertently deleted a portion of a CIA system used and minimization of FISA-acquired information.
+To address the system outage and CIA directed users to

+CIA subsequently corrected these errors.
+In CIA's investigation into the incident described above CIA corrected this error and As a result of thi s error, because United States person queries any United S States person queries conducted in the were not available for review by NSD and 0 ODNI. involved the inadvertent failure to age off a portion of unmin nimized data acquired pursuant to Section 702 in the CIA has since i identified and resolved the that led to these compliance incidents and continues to for age-off and purge requirements. o review its FISA

-To address the system outage and CIA directed users to 78 79 queries any United State were not available for review by NSD and ODN involved the inadvertent failure to age off a portion of unminimize zed data acquired pursuant to (U) IV.
-Review of Compliance Incidents - FBI Targe Procedures (S//NF) During this reporting period, there were no incid with FBI's targeting procedures.
-However, there were with the FBI minimization procedures.
-80 lents involving non-compliance (S//NF) Some of FBI's minimization incidents involved in States person identifiers, such that the queries were not designed information or evidence of a crime and thus did not comply with minimization procedures.
-For example, some of those query inciconducted queries of FBI personnel names (i.e., for work-related management), but those queries were not designed to extract fore evidence of a crime.
-In each of those query incidents, the agents query restrictions in the FBI minimization procedures. to extract foreign intelligence the query standard in the relevant idents involved FBI personnel who purposes, such as for case load eign intelligence information or 80
+(U) IV.
+Review of Compliance Incidents - FBI Targeting and Minimization Procedures

+(S//NF) During this reporting period, there were no incidents involving non-compliance with FBI's targeting procedures.
+However, there were incidents involving noncompliance with the FBI minimization procedures.

+(S//NF) Some of FBI's minimization incidents involved improper queries using United States person identifiers, such that the queries were not designed to extract foreign intelligence information or evidence of a crime and thus did not comply with the query standard in the relevant minimization procedures.
+For example, some of those query incidents involved FBI personnel who conducted queries of FBI personnel names (i.e., for work-related purposes, such as for case load management), but those queries were not designed to extract foreign intelligence information or evidence of a crime.
+In each of those query incidents, the agents or analysts were reminded of the query restrictions in the FBI minimization procedures.